teaishealthy/pyquickshare/README.md

 ### Firewalls

-As QuickShare uses a direct connection between devices, it is necessary to allow incoming connections on the advertised port. firewalld is supported out of the box (but not required).
+As Quick Share uses a direct connection between devices, it is necessary to allow incoming connections on the advertised port. firewalld is supported out of the box (but not required).

 pyquickshare temporarily reconfigures `firewalld` (if available) to accept an incoming connection on it's advertised port.
 This is done by adding a temporary rule to the currently "active" zone.